damiansantos433/uefa-champions-league-analysis/README.md

 ## Notes

 This project was completed as a final project for an Advanced Python and Data Analysis course.
 The topic was self-chosen based on a personal interest in soccer and the UEFA Champions League.
+The project was developed collaboratively with my twin brother.